Highlighting

 Usage

-Highlighting requires that you have a uniqueKey
+Highlighting requires that you have a uniqueKey defined in your schema.

 Common Highlighter Parameters

-parameters to enable highlighting results to be returned.
+You need to set the hl and often hl.fl parameters to enable highlighting results to be returned.

 The following table documents these and some other supported parameters.

-Note that many highlighting parameters support per-field overrides, such as: f.title_txt.hl.snippets
+Note that many highlighting parameters support per-field overrides, such as: f.title_txt.hl.snippets.

 Optional